UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

     python game.py

-**Note:** If you have several Python Versions you can use `py -3.12 game.py` which specifies the version.
+**Note:** If you have several Python Versions you can use `py -3.12 game.py` which specifies the version

-This file is required for the scenario to work properly.
+This file is required for the scenario to work properly

 It handles: